mbucchia/OpenXR-Toolkit/et.md

 The use of Eye Tracking (ET) in conjunction with [Foveated Rendering](fr) (FR) can greatly improve performance with minimal loss of visual quality.

 **In addition to the requirements for your graphics card and headset, it must be possible for OpenXR Toolkit to distinguish when the application is rendering the left and right views.
-This is not possible for all applications, and therefore eye tracking might not be offered for all applications.**
+This is not possible for all applications, and therefore eye tracking might not be offered for all applications.** When not available, Fixed Foveated Rendering will still be offered as a fallback.

 Below is a table of games tested with eye-tracked foveated rendering: